Language revitalization: Africa

 The Coptic language began its decline when Arabic became the predominant language in Egypt.
 Pope Shenouda III established the Coptic Language Institute in December 1976 in Saint Mark's Coptic Orthodox Cathedral in Cairo for the purpose of reviving the Coptic language.

+Ge’ez, or Classical Ethiopic, is largely used within a liturgical context by the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.
+Once the principal language of the Axumite Empire, the language was often used as a lingua franca until the 16th century where spoken languages such as Amharic began to take its place.
+There are modern revivalist movements to revive the use of Ge’ez as a literary and spoken language.

 Americas

 North America

 In recent years, a growing number of Native American tribes have been trying to revitalize their languages.
 For example, there are apps (including phrases, word lists and dictionaries) in many Native languages including Cree, Cherokee, Chickasaw, Lakota, Ojibwe, Oneida, Massachusett, Navajo, Halq'emeylem, Gwych'in, and Lushootseed.

 Wampanoag, a language spoken by the people of the same name in Massachusetts, underwent a language revival project led by Jessie Little Doe Baird, a trained linguist.
 Members of the tribe use the extensive written records that exist in their language, including a translation of the Bible and legal documents, in order to learn and teach Wampanoag.
 The project has seen children speaking the language fluently for the first time in over 100 years.
 In addition, there are currently attempts at reviving the Chochenyo language of California, which had become extinct.

+Efforts are being made by the Confederated Tribes of the Grand Ronde Community and others to keep Chinook Jargon, also known as Chinuk Wawa, alive.
+This is helped by the corpus of songs and stories collected from Victoria Howard and published by Melville Jacobs.

+The open-source platform FirstVoices hosts community-managed websites for 85 language revitalization projects, covering multiple varieties of 33 Indigenous languages in British Columbia as well as over a dozen languages from "elsewhere in Canada and around the globe", along with 17 dictionary apps.

 Tlingit

-Similar to other Indigenous languages, Tlingit is critically endangered.
-Less than 100 fluent Elders continue to exist.
+Similar to other indigenous languages, Tlingit is critically endangered.
+Fewer than 100 fluent Elders existed as of 2017.
 From 2013 to 2014, the language activist, author, and teacher, Sʔímlaʔxw Michele K. Johnson from the Syilx Nation, attempted to teach two hopeful learners of Tlingit in the Yukon.
 Her methods included textbook creation, sequenced immersion curriculum, and film assessment.
 The aim was to assist in the creation of adult speakers that are of parent-age, so that they too can begin teaching the language.
-In 2020, X̱ʼunei Lance Twitchell led an Tlingit online class with Outer Coast College.
+In 2020, X̱ʼunei Lance Twitchell led a Tlingit online class with Outer Coast College.
 Dozens of students participated.
 He is an associate professor of Alaska Native Languages in the School of Arts and Sciences at the University of Alaska Southeast which offers a minor in Tlingit language and an emphasis on Alaska Native Languages and Studies within a Bachelorʼs degree in Liberal Arts.